Gaussian Mixture Model

 The Expectation-Maximization (EM) algorithm is an iterative way to find maximum-likelihood estimates for model parameters when the data is incomplete or has some missing data points or has some hidden variables.
 EM chooses some random values for the missing data points and estimates a new set of data.
 These new values are then recursively used to estimate a better first date, by filling up missing points, until the values get fixed.

-These are the two basic steps of the EM algorithm, namely E Step or Expectation Step or Estimation Step and M Step or Maximization Step.
+These are the two basic steps of the EM algorithm, namely the E Step, or Expectation Step or Estimation Step, and M Step, or Maximization Step.

-- Update the value of the parameters( i.e. , and) calculated using ML method.
+Update the value of the parameters( i.e. , and) calculated using the ML method.